Platinum Underground: Production

 Platinum Underground was the first Vanilla Ice album with original content released by Ultrax since 1994.
 Van Winkle was interested in using all the different genres he had experiences with in earlier albums, not focusing on marketing or trying to attract a certain audience.
 Songs like "Trailer Park Mullet Wars" and "Step Up or Shut Up" were a hybrid mix of different heavy metal sounds, while "Say Goodbye" and "Bounce" were new school hip hop.
 The rest of the album featured mixes of horrorcore, reggae and hardcore hip hop.

 The name of the album was a reference to Van Winkle's underground hip hop status while still having a loyal fanbase and having gone Platinum in the past.
-Ultrax, with hopes of being able to sell the album to a mass audience released two versions of the album, one censored.
+Ultrax also released a censored version of the album with hopes of being able to attract a wider audience.

 Music

 "Step Up or Shut Up" was the first song to premiere of the album, originally played during Vanilla Ice's 2003 Metal Tour.
 "Detonator" and "O.K.S. - Original Killa Shit" were originally made for Bi-Polar, and they appeared on Platinum Underground without any alterations.

 After appearing on the second season of The Surreal Life, Ice was more willing to accept his past after conversations with Tammy Faye Messner, who also appears on the album.
 With interest to re-visit the past, Ice re-recorded "Ice Ice Baby" in the style of how he performed it during his tours.
 After getting requests to do "Ninja Rap" live, Ice decided to make a song entitled "Ninja Rap 2" (also known as "Go Ninja Go") which was set to be a hardcore remix.
-Despite the name, the song has very little connections to Van Vinkle's original 1991 single, but rather stays true to Ice's current lyricism, where Ice talks about his appreciation to his fans, his love to perform at clubs and playing at the Gathering of the Juggalos with Insane Clown Posse.
+Despite the name, the song has very little connections to Van Winkle's original 1991 single, but rather stays true to Ice's current lyricism, where Ice talks about his appreciation to his fans, his love to perform at clubs and playing at the Gathering of the Juggalos with Insane Clown Posse.
 "Ninja Rap 2" was the first song to be released from Platinum Underground and was available to download for free off of Ice's official website.

-The first single off the album; "Survivor" premiered on the NBC Television special Hit Me Baby One More Time which documented Vanilla Ice writing, producing and finally performing the song live for a cheering crowd in England.
-The chorus and hook was based on "Survivor" by Destiny's Child.
+The first single off the album, "Survivor," premiered on the NBC television special Hit Me Baby One More Time, which documented Vanilla Ice writing, producing, and finally performing the song live for a crowd in England.
+The chorus and hook were based on "Survivor" by Destiny's Child.

 Most of the songs were produced by Ice himself with additional production by whatever disc jockey Ice was using during that particular session.
 One song featured production by Insane Poetry (this being their second collaboration after Hard to Swallow) while "Dunn Natt" was produced by The Trak Starz.